paradigmnomad/PPJA/README.md

 If all dependency mods are installed, then download the file for the content pack you have chosen, extract it, and move it to the `Mods` folder in your games file to install it.
 To uninstall the content pack, remove any items from the pack in game and delete from your `Mods` folder.
 Missing items can cause your game to crash so double check any chests beforehand.
 Recipes & items in shops do not have to be removed.

-## Migrating to 1.4
+## Migrating to 1.5

 Whenever migrating to a new version using mods, we always recommend [backing up your save](https://stardewvalleywiki.com/Saves) in case something goes wrong.
-PPJA is fully 1.4 ready so there should be minimal issues when upgrading from 1.3 to 1.4.
+PPJA is fully 1.5 ready so there should be minimal issues when upgrading from 1.4 to 1.5.

-* `Rice (Crop)`, `Tea Leaves (Crop & Object)`, `Green Tea`, `Unpolished Rice`, `Shrimp Cocktail`, and `Dinosaur Mayonaise`  have been removed.
+* `Paddy Taro (Crop & Object)`, `Ginger (Object)`, `Pineapple (Crop & Object)`, `Mango (Crop & Object)`, `Banana (Crop & Object)`, `Banana Pudding`, `Pina Colada`, `Ginger Ale`, and `Dragon Tooth` have been removed.
 These items (or their equivalent) have been added as of 1.4.
 	* Make sure you remove these items prior to upgrading as to not conflict with the newly added vanilla items.
 * Delete all pre-existing folders before updating PPJA mods.
 File names & folders have been changed.
 Having the old name and the new named folder will conflict and cause an error.
 * Drag + Drop into `Mods` as normal.
-* Have fun in 1.4!
+* Have fun in 1.5!
 There's lots of new stuff to explore.

 Not all framework mods may be ready with day one updates.
+As of 12/19/2020 PFM works but machine animations do not.
 Please understand these are out of our control and even the PPJA team must wait for an update.
-We do not manage **any** of the frameworks: Json Assets, Producer Framework Mod, Content Patcher, nor Mail Framework Mod.
+We do not manage **any** of the frameworks: Json Assets, Producer Framework Mod, Content Patcher, nor Mail Framework Mod to name a few.
 Any questions/bug reports that reference these frameworks not being updated and asking for an update will be archived.

 ## FAQ